 In order to achieve carbon neutrality, a requirement for sustainable societies, it is imperative to use generated power while minimizing power loss in the process.
 Power semiconductor devices are incorporated into a number of power electronics, playing a significant role in reducing power loss.
 In addition, Mitsubishi Electric manufactures state-of-the-art products using SiC, which enables significant reductions in power loss, and conventional products using Si.

-The Semiconductor & Device Group provides today’s society, where DX is underway, with high-performance, low-power, compact high-frequency devices and optical devices for wireless communications equipment, optical fiber communications, and data centers that make full use of multiple semiconductor technologies.
+The Semiconductor & Device Group provides today’s society, where DX is underway, with high-performance, low-power, compact high-frequency devices and optical devices that make full use of compound semiconductor technologies to support low power consumption in IT devices as well as energy saving with DX.
 Furthermore, by reducing the space required for communications equipment, the cooling function can be simplified, thereby contributing to comprehensive energy savings.